frankpablo/smith-site/docs/teaching/csc250/csc250home.md

 **Prerequisites**:

-  * CSC110 (or CSC111) and MTH153.
+  * CSC110 (or CSC111) and MTH153 (or proof of mathematical maturity).
 The latter may be taken concurrently with permission of the instructor.
 Most importantly, I will assume you have basic "mathematical maturity": i.e., that you are comfortable both reading and writing mathematical proofs.

 **Responsibilities**: